The 10 Best Low Profile Tires on the Market

 - Steering feedback could have been better

 #6.
-BFGoodrich g-Force Sport COMP-2 – Best UHP Low-Profile Tires
+BFGoodrich g-Force COMP-2 A/S Plus – Best UHP Low-Profile Tires

 Price Check